 It was the longest run from scrimmage in league history.
 Tennessee Titans running back Derrick Henry tied the NFL record against the Jacksonville Jaguars in December 2018.
 Dorsett congratulated Henry with a tweet.

 Dorsett finished the 1982 campaign with 745 rushing yards and five rushing touchdowns.
 That run was undoubtedly his best.

 A Pennsylvania native, Dorsett accomplished so much during his career.
-He was a three-time All-American in college, won the 1976 Heisman Trophy and led the Pittsburgh Panthers win the national championship.
-The 5-foot-11, 192-pound running back then made four Pro Bowls, earned First-Team All-Pro honors, and helped the Cowboys to a Super Bowl XII victory over the Denver Broncos as a rookie.
+He was a three-time All-American in college, won the 1976 Heisman Trophy and led the Pittsburgh Panthers to win the national championship.
+The 5-foot-11, 192-pound running back then made four Pro Bowls, earned First-Team All-Pro honors and helped the Cowboys to a Super Bowl XII victory over the Denver Broncos as a rookie.

 Whether it was in training camp, the regular season or during the playoffs, Dorsett always got it done.
 He is one of the greatest Cowboys players ever and was rightfully inducted into both the College Football and Pro Football Hall of Fames.

 That 99-yard TD run is simply the icing on the cake of his legacy, and it never gets old watching.

 This post was originally published on August 26, 2020.